PX4/PX4-Devguide/en/qgc/video_streaming_wifi_broadcast.md

 ## Enhanced setup with RX antenna array, FPV goggles and OSD
 See [wiki](https://github.com/svpcom/wifibroadcast/wiki/enhanced-setup) article
+Using RX setup above (and ALPHA AWUS051NH v2 as TX) I was able to receive stable 1080p video on 1-2km in any copter pitch/roll angles.

 ## TODO
-1. Write user docs and make prebuild packages.
+1. Make prebuild packages.
 Pull requests are welcome.
 2. Do a flight test with different cards/antennas.
 3. Investigate how to set TX power without CRDA hacks.
 4. Tune FEC for optimal latency/redundancy.
-5. Inject packets with radio link RSSI to mavlink stream
+5. Inject packets with radio link RSSI to MAVLink stream

 ## FAQ